IamSreeman/IamSreeman.github.io/pages/collections/anime.md

     <div class="row">
       <div class="about_paragraph">
         <p>
-          You can find me on <a href="https://myanimelist.net/profile/iamnameers" target="_blank">MyAnimeList here</a>.
+          You can see the list of anime I watched on <a href="https://myanimelist.net/animelist/iamnameers?status=7&order=3&order2=0" target="_blank">MyAnimeList here</a>.
 In this page you can find my favourite anime Openings, OSTs etc. In the beginning they were ordered in decreasing order of favouriteness.
 But later on after watching any new anime I am adding at the end without any preference.
         </p>
       </div>
     </div>